ITT-24/assignment-07-pointing-thing_t_thing/README.md

 # 02 - Fitt's Law Experiment

 ## Overview
 In this project, we conducted a Fitts Law experiment where participants had to click on a red circle.
 These circles were arranged in a circular pattern, with a total of 7 circles.
 The purpose of this experiment was to gather data on the performance of different input devices under various conditions.
+For more details to the study design see `evaluation/fitts.ipynb`

 ## Usage
 ### 1. Change the Config File: